cbanowsky/pyDick/README.md

 >then run from terminal <code>./pyDick</code> ** you may need to
 <code>chmod +x ./pyDick</code>

-you can now navigate to http://whoeverscrewedyouover.com/some_upload_dir/test.php to access your shell.
+you can now navigate to http://whoeverscrewedyouover.com/some_upload_dir/shell.php to access your shell.

-the default password is: b374k
+the default password is: b374k this can be changed in the <code>shell.php</code> source